A Paradigm of Peace

 Uψ=.001[s]· .04[V]· 1[e]· 1.6 x 10-19[J/eV] = 6.4 x 10-24[J-s] = 1010h.

 The factor 1010 approximately equals the number of active neurons in the human brain.
 The neuron appears to be an electron integrator and a brain differentiator; namely, the action of the neuron is to that of the brain as the action of the electron is to that of the neuron.
-Together, observer uncertainty Uψ and object uncertainty h evaluate numerically a correspondence principle.
-The neurophysiological quantum number defines as Nψ=Uψ/h=1010.
+Together, observer uncertainty Uψ and object uncertainty h have evolved into a correspondence principle.
+The neurophysical quantum number defines as Nψ=Uψ/h=1010.

-The action potential is described in the solution to the differential equation derived by the neurophysiologists A. L. Hodgkin and A. F. Huxley.
-It may replace the potential V[x,t] in the quantum mechanical Schrödinger equation
+The neuronal action potential is described in the solution to the differential equation derived by the neurophysiologists A. L. Hodgkin and A. F. Huxley.
+V[x,t] in the quantum mechanical Schrödinger equation

-to solve the probability wavefunction ψ[x,t]. ψ[x,t] describes the various states that an electron occupies in the synapse.
+determines the probability wavefunction ψ[x,t]. ψ[x,t] here describes the various states that electrons occupy in synapses.

 |by Loren Booda|